jonlouie/docs-sandbox/README.md

-# Entity Framework to EF Core Porting Cheat Sheet
+# Entity Framework to EF Core Porting Reference

 Overview of porting Entity Framework to EF Core based on commonly-used features and APIs.